 Security patching is vital to every organization.
-Now with Intune, you can restrict Windows 10 devices which are not patched with latest patches.
-Non patched devices are risky to the organization.
-Use Intune to restrict non patched Windows devices from accessing mail.
+Now with Intune, you can restrict Windows 10 devices that are not patched with the latest patches.
+Non-patched devices are risky to the organization.
+Use Intune to limit non-patched Windows devices from accessing mail.

 Windows version = Specify the major.minor.build.CU number here.
 The version number must correspond to the version returned by the

 I have uploaded a video tutorial to my YouTube channel.
-I hope this video will help you to set these restrictions up on your Intune test tenant.
+I hope this video will help you to set these restrictions upon your Intune test tenant.

-There is no need for on prem components like WSUS to patch Windows 10 devices using Intune and Windows update for Business.
-When you set the Windows 10 Update rings in Intune then, there won’t be any concern for security.
+There is no need for on-prem components like WSUS to patch Windows 10 devices using Intune and Windows update for Business.
+There won’t be any security concerns when you set the Windows 10 Update rings in Intune.

-Read my previous post “How to Setup Windows 10 Software Update Policy Rings in Intune Azure Portal” to learn more about Windows 10 update rings.
+Read my previous post, “How to Setup Windows 10 Software Update Policy Rings in Intune Azure Portal,” to learn more about Windows 10 update rings.

 How to Restrict Non patched Windows Devices from Enrolling into Intune?

-If you have already enrolled and non patched Windows devices then, you need to check out the compliance policy option mentioned in the below part of the post.
+If you have already enrolled and non patched Windows devices, then, you need to check out the compliance policy option mentioned in the below part of the post.

-We need to setup Intune enrollment restriction policies to restrict Windows devices from enrolling into Intune.
-The above table is the best reference to setup Intune enrollment restriction policies for non patched Windows devices.
+We need to set up Intune enrollment restriction policies to restrict Windows devices from enrolling in Intune.
+The above table is the best reference to set up Intune enrollment restriction policies for non patched Windows devices.

 In my video, I have selected Windows 10 minimum patch level 10.0.15063.877 & maximum patch level 10.0.16299.201.
-You can also leave maximum patch level as blank if you want to support all the latest patched Windows devices.
+You can also leave the top patch level as blank if you want to support all the latest patched Windows devices.

-You can read my previous post “How to Prevent Windows Devices from Enrolling to Intune“.
+You can read my previous post, “How to Prevent Windows Devices from Enrolling to Intune“.
 This post provides more details about settings up Intune enrollment policies.
-And this also covers the end user experience of Windows 10 devices if the device patch level is lesser than “Minimum version”.
+And this also covers the end-user experience of Windows 10 devices if the device patch level is lesser than “Minimum version”.

 How to Force Users to Install Patches on Windows 10 Devices to Get Access back to eMails?

-Most of the end users are not always happy to install latest patches and restart the devices on time.
-But as an IT admin, it’s our responsibility to make enterprise environment secure with the latest patches.
+Most end-users are not always happy to install the latest patches and restart the devices on time.
+But as an IT admin, it’s our responsibility to make the enterprise environment secure with the latest patches.

 We can create a new compliance policy in Intune to set rules and force users to install patches immediately.
 Intune compliance policy gives an option to set minimum & maximum patch levels for Windows devices.

-When you have conditional access associated with compliance policies then, the Windows device will lose access to enterprise applications (like mail, SharePoint online, Skype, etc.) associated with that conditional access policy.
+When you have conditional access associated with compliance policies, the Windows device will lose access to enterprise applications (like mail, SharePoint online, Skype, etc.) associated with that conditional access policy.

-You can create WINVER command to decide the baseline Windows 10 version with certain patch level for your organization.
+You can create a WINVER command to decide the baseline Windows 10 version with a certain patch level for your organization.
 Or you can use the following links to get the latest patch versions of Windows 10.

-This will ensure that all Windows 10 devices which have access to enterprise applications are patched, and patch level version will be greater than 10.0.15063.877.
+This will ensure that all Windows 10 devices which have access to enterprise applications are patched, and the patch level version will be greater than 10.0.15063.877.

 I have uploaded a video tutorial to my YouTube channel.
-And this video has a more detailed explanation on how to create new compliance policy for minimum and maximum patch level supported within your organization.
+And this video has a more detailed explanation of how to create a new compliance policy for minimum and maximum patch levels supported within your organization.

 Navigate via Azure portal “Microsoft Azure – Microsoft Intune – Device compliance – Policies” and create a new compliance policy called “Restrict Window device depending on patches“.

-- Intune Windows 10 Compliance Device property settings – here
+- Intune Windows 10 Compliance Device property settings

-- Windows 10 Compliance Policy – OS Version granularity – here
+- Windows 10 Compliance Policy – OS Version granularity